Full Disclosure - 3I ATLAS

 Human cognition evolved under severe scarcity and threat.
 Attention systems built for predators and social rank.
 Emotional circuits ancient, powerful, easy to hijack.
 Brains not built for a 24-hour casino of outrage and validation.

-In hindsight the missing piece was almost embarrassing.
+In hindsight, the missing piece was almost embarrassing.

-Give a scarcity-shaped nervous system infinite stimuli and it will treat the loudest thing as the most important thing.
+Give a scarcity-shaped nervous system infinite stimuli, and it will treat the loudest thing as the most important thing.

 Social media architectures exploited primitive reward loops, the ones once tied to food, mating, safety, and status.
 Infinite scroll turned exploration into compulsion.
 Outrage turned into belonging.
 A notification became a pellet of social oxygen.

 Worse, humans leaned on nonverbal nuance to detect sincerity.
-Micro-expressions.
-Tone.
-Shared presence.
-A room’s temperature.
+Micro-expressions, tone, shared presence, a room’s temperature.
 Strip that away and replace it with pixels and prose, and you get a species trying to run a social reality engine while missing critical data they had come to rely on in the real world.
 Entire populations became vulnerable to manipulation by strangers they could not smell, could not see, could not calibrate.

 The Culture realized they’d missed a law more basic than thermodynamics.